Tafmakura/arsol-wp-snippets/README.md

 ### Asset Versioning

-The plugin's own assets (CSS and JavaScript files) are versioned using the plugin version number.
 For third-party files that are modified through the plugin's filter system, versioning is optional.
 Note that versioning only applies to CSS and JavaScript files - PHP files are always loaded fresh as they are executed server-side.

 When no version is specified for a CSS or JavaScript file, the plugin will automatically use the file's last modification time (`filemtime()`) as the version number.
 This means:
 - Files will be cached until they are modified